 When it comes down to it, pricing is usually the deciding factor on whether you subscribe to a service or not, so let’s see how much these platforms will set you back.

-Moosend offers three pricing plans, which are as follows:
+Moosend offers two pricing plans, which are as follows:

 The Pro Plan